-It is envisioned that OR carried out in relation to programs of this Strategic Plan will be in line with other policies and strategies for research of the GoIRA.
-In particular, the principles underlying the

-"Health Research Policy & Strategy for Afghanistan" (2012) will also apply to the proposed OR of AFSeN-A, namely that research will be: high-impact; inclusive; high-quality; ethical; and accountable to the mandate of improving food security and nutrition outcomes for the people of Afghanistan.
-The research policy of MoPH aims to create an environment of evidence-based policies, strategies and programs to improve people's life, health and nutrition, and hence, highly relevant to the AFSeN-A as well.
+It is envisioned that OR carried out in relation to programmes encompassed within the mandate of this strategy will be in line with other policies and strategies for research of the GOIRA.
+In particular the principles underlying the "Health Research Policy & Strategy for Afghanistan" (2012) will also apply to the proposed OR of AFSeN-A, namely that research will be: High Impact; Inclusive; High Quality; Ethical; Accountable to the mandate of improving food security and nutrition outcomes for the people of Afghanistan.
+The research policy of MOPH aims to create an environment of evidence-based policies, strategies and programmes to improve people's life, health and nutrition, and hence, highly relevant to the AFSeN A as well.

-In addition to these principles, OR carried out or commissioned by the AFSeN-A will be guided, first and foremost, by the identified gaps and the requirements for further information for programmatic decision-making.
+In addition to these principles, OR to be carried out or commissioned by the AFSen-A will be guided, first and foremost, by the identified gap and the requirements for further information for programmatic decision making.

-Where the methodology of OR is insufficient to address the identified information gaps on the costeffectiveness of an intervention, for example, its contribution towards set outcomes, higher-level indicators or proxy-indicators, OR could be accompanied by field-level research to create evidence and inform program decisions for effective implementation.
+Where the methodology of OR is in-sufficient to address the identified information gap on cost-effectiveness of an intervention, for example its contribution towards set outcomes, higher-level indicators or proxy-indicators, OR could be accompanied by field-level research to create evidence and inform programme decisions for effective implementation.